Verifying JWTs

 - Download the JWKS file.

-- Get the active key.
+- Get the active public key.

 property that matches the kid